grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

-We may argue that this method would benefit from a specialized set of validations, because probably both model and configuration need to be validated separately (by the way, it sometimes may be a good idea to create value objects for model and configuration as well - it depends on where we get them and how we use them).
+We may argue that this method would benefit from a specialized set of validations because probably both model and configuration need to be validated separately (by the way, it sometimes may be a good idea to create value objects for model and configuration as well - it depends on where we get them and how we use them).
 We could then go as far as to throw a different exception for each case, e.g.:

 ```csharp
 public ProductName CombinedOf(string model, string configuration)